CelliesProjects/FFatSensor/README.md

 1564356928,26.69,23.00,18.44
 ````
 - Where `1564356928` is `Mon Jul 29 2019 01:35:28 GMT+0200 (Central European Summer Time)`
-<br>This is the value in my browser at least - press F12 in your browser and then choose the console tab)
-<br>The exact time you see depends on your browsers TZ. (timezone)
+<br>To process these time values with JavaScript just take the value and multiply it with 1000 to get a valid JS time.
-<br>(which you can check with `new Date( 1564356928 * 1000 )`
+<br>In a console this would be: `new Date( 1564356928 * 1000 )`
-- `26.69,23.00,18.44` are the current measured sensor temperatures.
+- `26.69,23.00,18.44` are the logged sensor temperatures at that time.
 #### Wait!
 There's more!
 - `sensor.startErrorLogging()` starts sensor error logging to FFat.
 - `sensor.stopErrorLogging()` stops sensor error logging to FFat.

 Error logging writes to `sensor_error.txt`.
+<br>Error logging is based on calender time.

 Runs fine without FFat, but then you have no logging ofcourse.